 - Piezoelectric materials capture power from mechanical stress, such as swiping a keycard over a key reader.

-- Thermoelectric materials, which rely on a temperature differential to create electrical potential.
+- Thermoelectric materials rely on a temperature differential to create electrical potential.

-- Solar energy, which is an option for IoT devices exposed to sunlight.
+- Solar energy is an option for IoT devices exposed to sunlight.

-- Wind energy, which can be used in a range of applications including agricultural monitoring.
+- Wind energy can be used in a range of applications including agricultural monitoring.

 IoT device designers already have a reasonable set of energy-harvesting options.
 Some Vendors of IoT device kits provide a small solar panel, along with an energy-efficient motherboard and a Bluetooth-USB bridge.
 Others offer boards that convert kinetic energy into electrical energy.

 Another promising source of energy harvesting is vibration.
 Some vendors offer devices that harvest energy from vibrations that naturally occur in manufacturing, mining, and transportation environments.
 Vibration harvestering can be tailored to the specific environment.
 For example, the vibrations caused by passing trains can power sensors on rail switches.
 Harvestering designed for low-frequency vibrations (10 to 30 Hz) is especially useful in mining applications.